map9959/ai-tts-benchmark/README.md

 ## Acknowledgements

-This was done as part of my backend engineering work at @Standard-Practice.
+This was done as part of my backend engineering work at [**Standard Practice**](https://standardpractice.ai).
 If you represent a medical practice or revenue cycle management firm, and you want an AI-powered solution for making outbound calls to insurance companies, contact us!